Course ObjectiveAfter completing this course, students will have:

-Course ContentThe course combines general lectures and individual working groups to
+Course ContentThe course will combine general lectures and individual working groups

-survey the richness of the area of Artificial Intelligence (AI).
+to survey the richness of the area of Artificial Intelligence.
 In

 addition to weekly lectures that introduce a wide range of topics

-related to AI, the course is structured around working classes in which
+related to AI, the course is structured around working groups in which

-The working group also form mentor groups in which both academic skills
+AI domain.
+The working group forms a mentor group in which both academic

-and the individual AI topics are discussed.
-The goal of the course is to
+skills and the individual disciplines are discussed.
+The goal of the

-provide a broad introduction to AI and to provide students with the
+course is to provide a broad introduction to AI and to provide a vehicle

 Teaching MethodsLectures and working groups.